i.e. check torch.nn's all functions

 torch.nn.CrossEntropyLoss(weight=None, size_average=None, ignore_index=-100, reduce=None, reduction='mean', label_smoothing=0.0)

-: if provided, the input should be a 1D tensor assigning weight to each of the classes. (useful when you have an unbalanced training set)- Note that the input has to contain the unnormalized logits for each class.
+• Note that the input has to contain the unnormalized logits for each class.
 The shape of input has to be \((\text{minibatch}, C)\) or \((\text{minibatch}, C, d_1,d_2,\cdots,d_K)\) (for the K-dimensional case, i.e. computing cross entropy loss per-pixel for 2D images).

 &\frac{1}{N}\sum\limits_{n=1}^{N}l_n,\mbox{reduction='mean'}\